Instituto de Contadores Públicos Autorizados de la República Dominicana

 SMO 1: Quality Assurance

-The ICPARD is encouraged to conduct a self-assessment of its proposed QA review system regulation against the requirements of SMO 1 and develop specific actions to close the existing gaps, if any.
-During the next round of its Action Plan update, the ICPARD is encouraged to provide an update on the establishment and implementation of the QA review system for its members.
+The ICPARD has undertaken several commendable actions to drive the adoption and implementation of a QA system for all auditors that aligns with the SMO 1 requirements.
+During the next round of its Action Plan update, the ICPARD is encouraged to provide an update on the establishment and implementation of the QA review system for its members and confirm the extent of alignment with SMO 1 best practices.

-In addition, the ICPARD encouraged to establish plans in its SMO Action Plan to promote and support the development of a unified, mandatory QA review system at the jurisdiction level for all audits, working with the regulators and other relevant organizations to introduce a QA system, and to promote such a systems’ compliance with the revised SMO 1 requirements.
+Lastly, the ICPARD is encouraged to establish plans in its SMO Action Plan to promote and support the development of a unified, mandatory QA review system at the jurisdiction level for all audits and/or promote regulators' QA systems’ compliance with the SMO 1 requirements.

 SMO 2: International Education Standards